OpenSmartEnvironment/ose-fs/README.md

 to understand the basic principles covered by the [documentation](http://opensmartenvironment.github.io/doc/).

-However, this software is successfully and continuously used since end of 2013 in one installation running 7 OSE instances spread over several Raspberries, HTPC and notebook.
+However, this software has been successfully used continuously since the end of 2013 in a house running 7 OSE instances spread over several Raspberry Pis, notebooks and an HTPC.

 ## Platforms
 OSE has the following prerequisites: